 Built for Millennials, Clink associates saving and investing with fun and ease.
 Clink does this by connecting saving with shopping and dining activities.
 Going out to dinner or doing some online shopping?
-You can set a percentage of your bill that will be automatically added into your Clink account and invested in your stock portfolio.
+You can set a percentage of your bill that will be automatically added into your Clink account and invest in your stock portfolio.

 Eyal Fruchtman, the founder and CEO, decided to create Clink because he saw a need for a saving and investing platform that would appeal to Millennials, the only demographic with a negative savings rate.